Five-dimensional regular black holes in a brane world: The bulk perspective

 But in order to build a five-dimensional RBH (or an entire class of RBHs), I consider a mass function instead of a constant mass.
 That is, the metric element $f(\rho)$ is then written as

 An appropriate mass function that produces RBHs (as we will see) can be written as

 Such a mass function generated RBHs in the general relativity context.
+It is worth mentioning that the mass function (\ref{Mass_function1}) provided solutions of Einstein's field equations by using the so-called Synge g-method, in which from a given metric (with, for example, the mass function (\ref{Mass_function1})), one obtains and interprets the resulting energy-momentum tensor (see Ref. \cite{Hernandez:1967zza} for more details on the Synge method).
 Introduced in Ref. \cite{Neves_Saa}, the mass function (\ref{Mass_function1}) is able to produce RBHs with and without rotation.
-In particular, for $q=2$ we have the so-called Bardeen RBH \cite{Bardeen}, and for $q=3$ the Hayward RBH \cite{Hayward} is obtained.
-The constant $M_0$ is conceived of as the BH mass.
+In particular, for $q=2$ we have the Bardeen RBH \cite{Bardeen}, and for $q=3$ the Hayward RBH \cite{Hayward} is obtained.
+The constant $M_0$ is conceived of as the black hole mass, and $q$ is a positive integer in the mass function.
 On the other hand, $r_0$ is adequate to---at least---two interpretations.
 For $q=2$, the constant $r_0$ is interpreted as a charge in a nonlinear electrodynamics according to Ayón-Beato and Garcia's work \cite{Beato}.
-But in our work \cite{Maluf_Neves}, $r_0$ is conceived of as length, related to the Planck length, independently of the value of $q$, which is a positive integer in the mass function.
+But in our work \cite{Maluf_Neves}, $r_0$ is conceived of as length, related to the Planck length.
 Even an upper bound on $r_0$ was assumed but in the general relativity context.\footnote{The upper bound obtained in Ref. \cite{Maluf_Neves} was $r_0<10^{-25}$m.} However, as we will see, a mass function like (\ref{Mass_function1}) is also able to provide RBHs in a brane context assuming that $r_0$ is a short length.

 The capability of $M(\rho)$ removing the central singularity is made clear from the Ricci scalar $R$ and from $R_{MN}R^{MN}$ and $R_{MNLK}R^{MNLK}$ (where the last one is also called Kretschmann scalar):